URBAN OPTIKS IS AN ESSENTIAL BUSINESS AND IS OPEN DURING THE STAY-AT-HOME ORDER

 - Contactless payment options (including tap-and-pay or invoicing) are utilized whenever possible.

-- Staff members are required to wear masks or face coverings at all times.
+- Staff members are required to wear masks/face coverings and/or face shields at all times.

-- Staff members are required to wash their hands with soap and water before & after interacting with each patient.
+- Staff members are required to wash their hands with soap and water throughout the workday.

 - All services (including eye examinations, shopping, frame adjustments, troubleshooting, product pick-up, etc.) are by appointment only and must be scheduled 48 hours in advance.